Role of molecular bend angle and biaxiality in the stabilization of the twist-bend nematic phase†

 What are the prerequisites for acquiring a stable twist-bend nematic phase (NTB)?
-Addressing this question led to the synthesizing vastness of new compounds concluding each time that molecule's shape is one of the predominant factors.
-Inspired by expanding knowledge about different achiral bent-shaped molecules forming a twist-bend nematic phase, we reinvestigate how does a molecule's bend angle interplays with a molecule's arm molecular biaxiality.
-Employing our previously developed generalized mean-field model, we explore areas for more obtuse bend angles.
-We observe a direct phase transition sequence between locally biaxial and uniaxial variants of NTB along with biaxial and uniaxial nematic phases.
-Additionally, we present a comprehensive overview of how phase diagrams evolve according to alterations in the measure of bend angle and biaxiality magnitude.
+Addressing this question has led to the synthesis of a vast number of new compounds, concluding each time that the molecule's shape is one of the predominant factors.
+Inspired by the expanding knowledge of different achiral bent-shaped molecules forming a twist-bend nematic phase, we reinvestigate the interplay between a molecule's bend angle and a molecule's arms molecular biaxiality.
+Employing our previously developed generalized mean-field model, we explore more obtuse bend angles.
+We observe direct phase transition sequences between locally biaxial and uniaxial variants of NTB, along with biaxial and uniaxial nematic phases.
+Additionally, we present a comprehensive overview of how phase diagrams evolve according to alterations in the value of the bend angle and the magnitude of biaxiality.